Is There a Difference Between CBD and Hemp?

 CBD or cannabidiol oil is derived from the Cannabis sativa plant.
 In most cases, it is extracted from the leaves, flowers, stalks, and stems of industrial hemp plants.

 When it comes to products that provide benefits from cannabinoids, CBD is what you want.
 This is because CBD oil contains high amounts of cannabidiol.
 CBD is one of over a hundred cannabinoids found in the cannabis plant.
-Over the years, research has found that CBD holds many benefits.
-A few of these benefits may include, but are not limited to:
+Over the years, studies have been looking into potential health benefits of CBD.
+A few of the areas being investigated are:

 - Inflammation reduction